Ensign Peak Advisors: SEC Investigation and penalty

 On February 21, 2023, the U.S. Securities and Exchange Commission (SEC) publicly charged EP and the LDS Church "for failing to file forms that would have disclosed the Church's equity investments, and for instead filing forms for shell companies that obscured the Church's portfolio and misstated Ensign Peak’s control over the Church’s investment decisions."
-EP and the LDS Church had failed to file a combined Form 13F from 1997 to 2019, opting instead to use 13 shell LLCs across the United States to file them.
+EP and the LDS Church had failed to file a combined Form 13F from 1997 to 2019, instead using shell LLCs across the United States to file them.

-The SEC report states that "The Church was concerned that disclosure of the assets in the name of Ensign Peak, a known Church affiliate, would lead to negative consequences in light of the size of the Church's portfolio.
+The SEC's cease-and-desist order stated that "The Church was concerned that disclosure of the assets in the name of Ensign Peak, a known Church affiliate, would lead to negative consequences in light of the size of the Church's portfolio.
 Ensign Peak did not have the authority to implement this approach without the approval of the Church's First Presidency."
-The SEC found that EP and the church's portfolio had increased in value from $7 billion to approximately $37.8 billion.
+The SEC found that Ensign Peak and the church's portfolio had increased in value from $7 billion to approximately $37.8 billion.
 In the public statement, Gurbir S. Grewal, director of the SEC's Division of Enforcement, said, "We allege that the LDS Church's investment manager, with the Church's knowledge, went to great lengths to avoid disclosing the Church's investments, depriving the Commission and the investing public of accurate market information.
 The requirement to file timely and accurate information on Forms 13F applies to all institutional investment managers, including non-profit and charitable organizations.”